 The Frisco Police Department participates in the Uniform Crime Reporting (UCR) Program, which was conceived in 1929 by the International Association of Chiefs of Police to meet a need for reliable, uniform crime statistics for the nation.

-In 1930, the Federal Bureau of Investigation was tasked with collecting, publishing, and archiving UCR statistics.
+In 1930, the Federal Bureau of Investigation began collecting, publishing and archiving UCR statistics.
 Today, nearly 17,000 law enforcement agencies across the United States report their annual crime statistics to the FBI, including the Frisco Police Department.

-For more information on Frisco's 2012 UCR Statistics, please contact Records Manager Teresa Presley at 972.292.6050 or email Records@FriscoTexas.gov.
+For more information on Frisco's 2013 UCR Statistics or 2013 Bias Based Profiling Report, please contact Records Manager Teresa Presley at 972.292.6050 or email Records@FriscoTexas.gov.